Back pain is very common, with around one in three of us getting it every year. It’s usually the lower back that’s affected.

 - standing, sitting or bending down for long periods

-- lifting, carrying, pushing or pulling loads that are too heavy, or going about these tasks in the wrong way
+- lifting, carrying, pushing or pulling loads that are too heavy, or doing these tasks in the wrong way

 - having a trip or a fall